saltstack/salt-enhancement-proposals/expose-utility-functions-to-states.md

 # Motivation
 [motivation]: #motivation

-It is a policy of the Salt core team not to add any new functions to the `__salt__` loader (thus exposing them to the Salt CLI and the template context).
+It is a policy of the Salt core team not to add any new utility functions to the `__salt__` loader (thus exposing them to the Salt CLI and the template context).
 The core team's proposed alternative, however, is to do an OS check in the state module, then a late import of the salt execution module, and finally to invoke the utility function directly.
 While this option technically works, it is unequivocally a bad idea, with several complications: